Vampire Hunter D (1985 film): Plot

 Later, Greco overhears a meeting between Count Lee's messenger and Rei, during which the former gives the latter a candle with Time-Bewitching Incense, a substance powerful enough to weaken anyone with vampire blood.
 Rei takes Dan hostage to lure D out into the open, and D comes to his rescue, cutting off Rei's hand in the process and discovering that the candle is a fake.
 Meanwhile, Dr. Ferringo turns out to be a vampire in league with Count Lee.
 He leads Doris into a trap but is killed by L'Armica after requesting to share Doris with the Count.
-Greco, who stole the candle from Rei, then appears and uses it to weaken L'Armica.
+Greco, who stole the candle from Rei, then appears and uses it to weaken L'Armica; also causing harm to Doris with it due to her infection.
 He is then shot at by Dan and falls down a cliff.
 Afterwards, Doris, who has by now fallen for D, tries to convince him to live with her and embraces him.
 This triggers D's vampire side, and he forces her away from him, unwilling to bite her.

 The next morning, Rei kills Greco and uses the real candle to weaken D. Rei then mortally wounds the vampire hunter with a wooden stake.
 Doris is captured and taken back to the castle.
 Rei requests that the Count give him eternal life as a member of the Nobility, but is coldly rebuffed for his past failures.
 As a mutant attempts to devour D's comatose body, his Left Hand revives him just in time for him to kill the monster.
 As the processional for the Count and Doris' wedding takes place, Dan attempts to attack Lee.
 Unfortunately, he fails and falls into a chasm before being saved by Rei.
 Rei attempts to weaken the Count with the candle.
 However, Lee is too powerful and destroys it with his telekinetic abilities before killing Rei.
 Before Doris can be bitten by the Count, D appears and fights Lee.
 D's attacks are futile due to Lee's psychic abilities.
 About to be killed, D unleashes his own telekinetic power and succeeds in stabbing Lee in the heart.
 With Lee dying, his castle begins crumbling.
-D tries to persuade L'Armica into living as a human, but she chooses to die with her father and stays in the castle as it falls.
+D encourages L'Armica to start anew by living as a human, but she chooses to stay behind to ensure her father's legacy ends as the castle falls apart.